Selection of Popular Craft Beers

 Brasserie Jenlain

-With its unique taste and a history dating back to 1922 in the north of France, Brasserie Jenlain is among the best French breweries loved by beer enthusiasts worldwide.
-Their wide variety of brews includes the light and refreshing Jenlain Blonde and their amber-colored Jenlain Ambrée with its malty flavor.
+With its unique taste and a history dating back to 1922 in the north of France, Brasserie Jenlain stands out among the best French breweries.
+It is loved by beer enthusiasts worldwide.
+Their wide variety of brews includes the light and refreshing Jenlain Blonde.
+It also features the amber-colored Jenlain Ambrée, known for its malty flavor—both are popular craft beers in France.
 Be sure to check out their seasonal Christmas Ale and Summer Ale, too!

 Brasserie Thiriez